COMPILATION OF STATUTORY FINANCIAL STATEMENTS (LLP – MICRO ENTITY)

 • make judgements and estimates that are reasonable and prudent; and

-• prepare the financial statements on the going concern basis unless it is inappropriate to presume that the LLP will continue in business.
+• prepare the financial statements on the going concern basis unless it is inappropriate to presume that the limited liability partnership will continue in business.

-1.4 You also have a responsibility not to approve these financial statements unless you are satisfied that they give a true and fair view of the assets, liabilities, financial position and profit and loss of the LLP.
+1.4 You also have a responsibility not to approve these financial statements unless you are satisfied that they comply with the micro-entity provisions.

-1.5 You are responsible for safeguarding the assets of the LLP and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+1.5 You are responsible for safeguarding the assets of the limited liability partnership and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-1.6 You are also responsible for determining whether, in respect of the year, the LLP meets the conditions for exemption from an audit of the accounts set out in section 477 [or 480] of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), and for determining whether, in respect of the year, the exemption is not available for any of the reasons set out in sections 478 and 479 [or 481].
+1.6 You are also responsible for determining whether, in respect of the year, the limited liability partnership meets the conditions for exemption from an audit of the financial statements set out in section 477 [or 480] of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), and for determining whether, in respect of the year, the exemption is not available for any of the reasons set out in sections 478 and 479 [or 481].

-1.7 You are responsible for ensuring that the LLP complies with the laws and regulations that apply to its activities, and for preventing non-compliance and for detecting any that occurs.
+1.7 You are responsible for ensuring that the limited liability partnership complies with the laws and regulations that apply to its activities, and for preventing non-compliance and for detecting any that occurs.

-1.8 You have undertaken to make available to us, as and when required, all the LLP’s accounting records and related financial information, including minutes of management and members’ meetings necessary for the compilation of the accounts.
-You will make full disclosure to us of all relevant information.
+1.8 You have undertaken to make available to us, as and when required, all the limited liability partnership’s accounting records and related financial information, including minutes of management and members’ meetings necessary for the compilation of the financial statements and you will make full disclosure to us of all relevant information.